hasura/graphql-engine/docs/graphql/manual/actions/derive.rst

     the corresponding codegen files.
 Hit `y` to generate the codegen files with the delegation logic.

     The CLI does not persist information about derived actions.
-Hence if you wish to generate the delegation code, you want to pass the query/mutation string while running the codegen command:
+Hence if you wish to generate the delegation code, you might want to pass the query or mutation string while running the codegen command:

     .. code-block:: bash

         hasura actions codegen <action-name> --derive-from '<query/mutation string>'